Clean Linux OS

 This step is required for only for prediction graphs

-You can run XorMon NG without it if you have trouble downloading necessary Python modules.
+You can run XorMon without it if you have trouble downloading necessary Python modules.

 cd ~/xormon-ng/server-nest/